Position: President of R. A. Daffer Church Organs, Inc

 Position: Office Manager

 Kim is responsible for keeping the whole company organized.
-Her duties include filing, billing, ordering and handling all the telephone traffic from customers and prospective customers.
+Her duties include filing, billing, ordering and handling all the telephone traffic customers and prospective customers.